uscensusbureau/the-opportunity-project/README.md

 ## Testing

+As of March 2021, we run tests locally but not in the cloud due to limitations integrating GitHub Actions with Federalist.
+This is a potential area for improvement and can possibly be figured out!
+But for now, this set up works pretty well.
+It just requires manually running tests locally.
+Here's how:

+### HTML Validation

 run `npm run proof` to validate the site's HTML, check broken links, missing images & alts, etc with [HTMLProofer](https://github.com/gjtorikian/html-proofer).

 run `npm run proof-external` to also check all external links.
 This takes longer, but is useful if you've just imported new data which has a bunch of external links that may be broken!

+### Accessibility Testing

+We test for accessibility issues using [pa11y-ci](https://github.com/pa11y/pa11y-ci) following [this guide](https://accessibility.civicactions.com/posts/automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe).

+There are two commands set up in `package.json`:
+1. `npm run pa11y-ci` to run against a specific set of URLs as listed in `pa11y.json`
+2. `npm run pa11y-ci:sitemap` to run against all urls found in the local sitemap and using the config specified in `.pa11y`

 <br/>